simoncrowe/ansible-raspberry-pi-dat/README.md

 you'll need to use the pi's IP address.

-Once you're happy with your config you can run it daemonised using:
+You can run Homebase as a background process (deamon) using pm2:
 ```bash
 pm2 start homebase
 ```